salesforcecli/plugin-packaging/messages/package_convert.md

 # summary

-creates a second-generation package version from a first-generation package
+Create a second-generation package version from a first-generation package.

+# description

 The package convert creates a new package in the Dev Hub if one does not already exist for the specified first-generation package.